labsyspharm/vae-paper/README.md

 ## Running the computational notebooks

-Python code in this GitHub repository is organized into Jupyter Notebooks and used to generate the figures shown in the paper.
+Python code in this GitHub repository is organized into Jupyter notebooks used to generate the figures shown in the paper.
 To run the code, first clone this repository onto your computer by opening a terminal window and entering the following command:
 ```bash
 git clone https://github.com/labsyspharm/vae-paper.git

 ```

-Next, change directories into the top level of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code:
+Next, change directories into the top level directory of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code:

 ```bash
 cd <path/to/cloned/repo>